qgis/QGIS-Documentation/source/docs/training_manual/processing/modeler_hydro_calculator.rst

 This will generate a set of statistical values that will now be available for all numeric fields in other algorithms.

-If you double click on the  *Channel network* algorithm to modify it, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.
+If you edit the  *Channel network* algorithm, as we did in the last lesson, you will see now that you have other options apart from the numeric input that you added.

 .. image:: img/modeler_hydro_calculator/unfolded.png